Software-Improvement-Group/sigridci/docs/mendix.md

 ```

-Note:

-the name of the branch, which is `main` in the example but might be different for your repository.
+Note the name of the branch, which is `main` in the example but might be different for your repository.
 In general, most older projects will use `master` as their main branch, while more recent projects will use `main`.

-The example uses the Docker container `softwareimporvementgroup:mendixpreporcessor`.

 Finally, note that you need to perform this step for every project where you wish to use Sigrid CI.
 Be aware that you can set a project-specific target quality, you don't necessarily have to use the same target for every project.